 Don’t want to read our in-depth guide?
 Head to the relevant product pages via the links below:

-Do I really need winter cycling tyres?
+Do I really need winter MTB tyres?

-The type of terrain you’re riding in should influence your choice of tyre, but there is a variety of ways you can find the best match between your style, the terrain, and the bike you’re using.
+The type of terrain you’re riding in should influence your choice of tyre, but there are a variety of ways you can find the best match between your style, the terrain, and the bike you’re using.

 Selecting tyres is always a compromise between speed and grip.
 More grip means more rolling resistance, and therefore more effort to generate speed.
-But in the winter, staying on the bike is priority.
+But in the winter, staying on the bike is a priority.
 Grip and durability win out, and you’ll find winter MTB tyres focus in these areas.

 The MTB tyre buyer – that’s you – has three main choices to achieve the right grip for the conditions – tread choice, tyre pressure, and tyre width.